hf7cc/ECE445/notebook/Joshmita Chintala/readme.md

 ## 03/29/2023 - Individual Progress Report was Created

 Updated Design Considerations:

-- We changed the moisture sensor’s alert system from an audible noise provided by a speaker to a blinking LED.
-This is because the speaker notification system would get annoying to the user, especially if it goes off during unwanted times (sleep, important meetings/calls, etc).
+1. We are now using a LED instead of a speaker as the alert for the moisture sensor since a speaker could be distracting to the user.
+Instead, we will be implementing an LED that blinks, which will indicate to the user to water their plant.

-- The voltage of each subsystem (except the moving robot - chassis) have been confirmed to provide 5V.
-This has been updated in our block diagram (Figure 2).
+2. The voltage regulator which used to be in the power subsystem will now be in the PCB.

-- Voltage regulator has now been updated to be part of the PCB.
+3. We updated our block diagram to have more clear voltage readings.
+Each subsystem but the motion subsystem will provide 3.3V.

-- Type of plant has been determined to be an indoor, medium light plant with a light intensity between 75-150 FC (Foot Candles - unit of measurement for light intensity on plants).
-Dimensions of the pot have been determined to have a diameter of about 15 cm, in order to fit in the chassis with a length of 16.5 cm and width of 15.7 cm.
+4. After researching plants, we have specified the type of plant that we will use: an indoor, medium light plant with light intensity between 75-150 Foot Candles (FC - unit to measure plant light intensity).
+The pot will have about a 15cm diameter, and this will fit the chassis which has length 16.5cm and width 15.7cm.

 ## 03/31/2023 - Design Doc Revisions were made to Update the Subsystem Requirements